-The Velveteen Rabbit is a picturebook from the first Golden Age of Children’s Literature.
+The Velveteen Rabbit is a picturebook by Margery Williams from the first Golden Age of Children’s Literature.
 First published in 1922, The Velveteen Rabbit has been re-illustrated many times since.

 The story is now out of copyright and can be read freely at Project Gutenberg.

-But the story was originally illustrated by William Nicholson (1872-1949).
+But The Velveteen Rabbit was originally illustrated by William Nicholson (1872-1949).
 He and his wife had four children, two boys and two girls, though because of wars and illness only one of the sons and one of the daughters lived full lives; one son was killed in the first world war and a daughter died of the Spanish flu.

 William’s own daughter died of the flu around the same time — just before — he illustrated this, about a little boy who becomes very ill due to an epidemic of illness.
 This knowledge makes the illustration ‘anxious times’ particularly resonant, with the bottles of medicine in the background.